zSnout/zSnout.com/README.md

 this syntax.

 Files and folders in the `src` folder should use camelCase.
-If they are Vue components, they should begin with an uppercase letter. zSnout has a page titler and path assigner system that assumes views are using this syntax.
+If they are Vue components, they should begin with an uppercase letter. zSnout has a page titling system and path assigner system that assumes views are using this syntax.

 All utilities should go in the `src/composables` folder, even if they do not accept refs.
 However, utilities tightly coupled with their components may stay